Got a wardrobe of clothes and nothing to war? Time to refresh your spring fashion?

 We aim to fix anything, our volunteers love to solve problems!

-We open from 10:00 to 15:00.
-Repair skills available at this next event include:
+Open from 10:00 to 13:00.
+Repair skills available include:

 – small electrical items (excludes microwaves and large items)